 Assessing turnover and nestedness components of taxonomic and phylogenetic beta diversity

-To quantify the amount of beta diversity in each of the two basins, and to determine how much of it is due to differences in richness (nestedness component) and species replacement (turnover component), we used the method proposed by (19) Baselga et al. (2012).
-Through this method total beta diversity is calculated as being the pairwise dissimilarity among sites obtained through Sorensen index (ref sorensen).
+To quantify the amount of beta diversity in each of the two basins, and to determine how much of this variation is due to differences in richness (nestedness component) and/or species replacement (turnover component), we used the method proposed by (19) Baselga et al. (2012).
+Beta diversity was calculated as being the pairwise dissimilarity among sites obtained through Sorensen index (ref sorensen).
 The turnover is represented by Simpson index (ref simpsom) and correspond to the dissimilarity among a pair of sites (or communities) removing the effect caused by richness differences.
 Finally, nestedness component was obtained through the subtraction of turnover component (Simpson) from total beta diversity (Sorensen).
 Beta diversity values ranged from 0 to 1, where 1 correspond to completely different communities.
-We used an occurrence community matrix (presence/absence) and the phylogenetic hypothesis presented in Figure 2 to obtain all components of taxonomic and phylogenetic beta diversity.
+We used an occurrence community matrix (presence/absence) and the phylogenetic hypothesis presented in Figure 2 to obtain all components of taxonomic and phylogenetic beta diversity for headwater stream fish communities.

 We analyzed the relationship between environmental and biogeographical (basins) variables and patterns of spatial distribution of different components of functional and taxonomic beta diversity through the use of a permutational multivariate analysis of variance with distance matrices (adonis2 function in vegan package, Anderson, 2002 (20)).
-We used the adonis2 function presented in vegan, opting to evaluate the marginal effects of each variable, that correspond to the effect of each variable when controlling the effects of all other variables in the model.
+We used the adonis2 function presented in vegan, opting to evaluate the marginal effects of each variable, that corresponded to the effect of each variable when controlling the effects of all other variables in the model.

 We tested the hypothesis that Paraguay fish fauna were more variable than that in Paraná through the use of a multivariate analysis of homogeneity of groups dispersion (21) (Anderson, 2006).
 We performed this test using betadisper function from vegan package.
 The analysis consists in calculate the mean distance of sample units to the group centroid that these units belong.
-We performed this analysis using betadisper function with distance matrices that contain the pairwise dissimilarities of each stream regarding the total, the turnover and the nestedness component of taxonomic and phylogenetic beta diversity.
-We test the mean distance of each group differs from one another by performing a permutation test, where a null F distribution is generated and compared to the observed F of original distances (using permutest function in vegan package).
+We performed this analysis using betadisper function with distance matrices that contained the pairwise dissimilarities of each stream regarding the total, the turnover and the nestedness component of taxonomic and phylogenetic beta diversity.
+We test if the mean distance of each group differs from one another by performing a permutation test, where a null F distribution is generated and compared to the observed F of the original distances (using permutest function in vegan package).
 All analyses and calculations were performed in R (R Development Core Team, 2014).
-All p values calculated were stated as nominal α=0.05.
+All p values were stated with nominal error of α=0.05.
 All data and codes used to perform the analysis can be accessed through GitHub repository (https://github.com/GabrielNakamura/MS_Parana_Paraguai).

 Results

-We find that the variation in both taxonomic and phylogenetic composition among headwater stream fish communities was mainly due the species turnover among the two basins (Figure 3).
+We found that the variation in both taxonomic and phylogenetic composition among headwater stream fish communities was mainly due the species turnover among the two basins (Figure 3).
 Besides the biogeographical influence on stream fish variation among these streams, environmental factors also influenced the variation in taxonomic and phylogenetic composition among streams.
 Differences in pH resulted in differences of species composition that are mainly related to differences in species richness and the number of lineages among streams (Table 1 and 2), being that streams with high pH presented only a subset of lineages of streams with low pH.
 On the other hand, greater differences in water velocity among streams were responsible for greater differences in the turnover of fish lineages among streams (Table 2).